I love the Earth, and I knew from the beginning when starting my own business that eco-friendly packaging would be a high priority for me.

 The majority of my enamel pins are made from hard enamel, and do not use screen-printing.
 I predict that this tissue-paper wrapping method will cut my pins’ plastic waste by 75-85%.

 Vinyl stickers, often popular for being waterproof, contain a plastic polymer called PVC.
 In mid-2019, my sticker manufacturer introduced a PVC-free alternative to waterproof stickers.
 This material is slightly more expensive, but it’s absolutely worth it in my opinion.

 I use a lot of paper and cardboard for my packaging, and it’s very important to me that these products are sourced responsibly, in a hope to preserve as much of the Earth’s natural habitats as possible.

 Recycled Paper & Cardboard

-My kraft paper packaging tape uses natural adhesives and is both biodegradable and recyclable.
+- My kraft paper packaging tape uses natural adhesives and is both biodegradable and recyclable (paper).

-Glassine pockets have a lovely, semi-translucent look to them, and are made from paper.
-This makes them fully biodegradable.
+Glassine pockets have a lovely, semi-translucent, almost “milky” look to them, which I love.
 My manufacturer uses responsibly sourced paper for their glassine pockets, which is a huge plus.